 Formal training typically isn't required for an entry-level position as a sound engineer, although a high school diploma and experience with audio/visual equipment (such as in a school's AV club) is highly recommended.
 Audio engineering programs are offered at the associate's and bachelor's levels.
 Those interested in careers in films, radio or television broadcasting or music may complete specialized concentrations in those areas as part of their educations.
 Sound engineers can obtain voluntary certification through the Society of Broadcast Engineers.
 Because of continually changing technology, sound engineers may need to complete continuing education or on-the-job training throughout their careers.

-According to the US Bureau of Labor Statistics, sound engineering technicians can expect a 1% employment increase from 2012 to 2022, which is slower than the average for all occupations.
+According to the US Bureau of Labor Statistics, sound engineering technicians can expect an 8% employment increase from 2014 to 2024, which is as fast as the average for all occupations.
 The most growth will be in the area of digital audio technology, but these positions will be highly competitive.
-According to the BLS, the average yearly salary for sound engineering technicians was $46,480 in May 2013.
+According to the BLS, the median yearly salary for sound engineering technicians was $53,330 in May 2015.

 Sound editors work in the motion picture and television industry.
-While the BLS didn't list specific job outlook information for sound editors, it did state that those employed as audio and video technicians could expect a 9% employment increase between 2012 and 2022.
+While the BLS didn't list specific job outlook or salary information for sound editors, it did state sound engineering technicians can expect an 8% employment increase between 2014 and 2024 in addition to a median salary of $53,330, as sound editors are also included in this field.
 Typically, sound editors begin in entry-level positions as assistant sound editors or boom operators and learn many of their skills on the job.
-According to the Career Development Center at the Berklee College of Music, sound editors earned roughly between $35,000 and $60,000 in 2012.